bookit-app/documentation/README.md

 ## Testing

 - Unit tests are implemented for each repository.
 Refer to the respective component repo for details on the unit tests and coverage reports.
 - Integration, System, and Security tests are implemented via a set of Postman collections and integrated with the CI/CD pipeline to be run periodically and automatically.
 Refer to the [Integration Test Runner](https://github.com/bookit-app/integration-test-runner) for details on the scenarios, and what is currently covered.
+Access to the integration tests are located in Cloud Build and can be accessed [here](https://console.cloud.google.com/cloud-build/builds?project=bookit-app-260021&query=tags%3D%20%22integration-tests%22).
+Note requires authenticated access to the GCP Project.